AibinuolaDamilola/ai-security-defense-lab/README.md

 ## 🛡️ The 15-Minute Troubleshooting Protocol

 As a cybersecurity professional, independent problem-solving is your primary skill.

 If you hit a red screen, environment crash, or terminal error, you are **forbidden** from messaging the Lead Instructor until you have spent **15 minutes** troubleshooting independently using this protocol:

 1.  **Pin the Persona:** Keep this prompt pinned in your personal Claude/ChatGPT interface:

     > *"Act as a world-class DevOps and Python debugging assistant.
-I am an engineering intern working on the AI Security Fellowship labs in GitHub Codespaces.
-Analyze this raw error, explain its cause in non-jargon terms, and give me the exact targeted code patch to fix it: [PASTE ERROR HERE]"*
+    > I am an engineering intern working on the AI Security Fellowship labs in GitHub Codespaces.
+    > Analyze this raw error, explain its cause in non-jargon terms, and give me the exact targeted code patch to fix it: [PASTE ERROR HERE]"*

 2.  **Consult the Common Bottlenecks:**
-    *   *Error:* `ModuleNotFoundError: No module named 'streamlit'` -> *Fix:* Run `pip install -r requirements.txt` in your terminal.
-    *   *Error:* App won't update in the browser -> *Fix:* Press `Ctrl + S` inside Codespaces to actually save your changes to `app.py`.
-    *   *Error:* Port 8501 is blocked -> *Fix:* Hit `Ctrl + C` in the terminal to kill old orphaned running instances before restarting.
-3.  **The Support Ticket Format:** If you are still completely stuck after 15 minutes, post your query in the support channel using this exact format:
-    *   **Context:** [What level/step were you trying to execute?]
-    *   **Raw Error:** [Paste screenshot or terminal trace log]
-    *   **AI Proof:** [What did you ask Claude, and what happened when you ran the suggested fix?]

-*Note: Documenting these technical debugging wins makes for high-impact "Build in Public" LinkedIn posts.
-Capturing your technical resilience on your timeline attracts recruiters tracking your growth.*

----

 ## 🤝 Contributing & Scope